‘Critical failure’ to answer basic questions about sex crimes against women

 He was sentenced to a whole-life order for Ms Everard’s murder, meaning he will never be released from prison.

-Responding to the inquiry’s findings, home secretary at the time James Cleverly announced any officer charged with the most serious offences will be automatically suspended from duty until an outcome is reached.
+Deputy Assistant Commissioner Helen Millichap, director of the National Centre for Violence Against Women and Girls and Public Protection (NCVPP), said: “We will now consider the findings and recommendations carefully and in detail, acknowledging urgent action is required.”

-Police reforms to drive up standards are also under way under the current Government, including new rules for officers who commit gross misconduct or fail background checks to be automatically sacked.
+She said new national training has been introduced to improve the policing response to non-contact sexual offences and urged victims to report offences to police.

-Part two of the Angiolini Inquiry is also looking at whether there is a risk of issues from the first phase happening again, such as failures in police vetting, police culture and poor police investigation into reports of sexual offences.
+A second report from part two of the inquiry will be published next year, looking at whether there is a risk of issues from the first phase happening again, such as failures in police vetting, police culture and poor police investigation into reports of sexual offences.

 Earlier this month he was handed another life sentence for molesting a 12-year-old girl and raping a former partner.